Alibaba CFO says expects revenue growth of 45-49 percent in FY2018

-BEIJING Alibaba Group Holding Ltd expects revenue growth of 45-49 percent in the 2018 fiscal year, said Chief Financial Officer Maggie Wu on Thursday during an investor conference in Hangzhou, China.
+BEIJING (Reuters) - Alibaba Group Holding Ltd expects revenue growth of 45-49 percent in the 2018 fiscal year, said Chief Financial Officer Maggie Wu on Thursday during an investor conference in Hangzhou, China.

 That figure compared with 56 percent revenue growth posted for the 2017 fiscal year ended March 31.
 At the same event last year, the firm predicted 48 percent revenue growth.